Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Introduction

-As mentioned, we will show that with high probability, for each set $S$, the number of vertices $v$ for which \Cref{eqn:independenceS} fails is bounded by a constant.
-Ideally, we would like to use this to show that for all but constantly many $e_j = (v,w_j)$ adjacent to $v$, \Cref{eqn:intersectionchange} holds.
-Unfortunately, it could happen that $w_j$ is one of the vertices for which \Cref{eqn:independenceS} fails for $S'= S \cap F_{j-1}(v)$ or $S'' = F_{j-1}(v)$, and this would prevent us from reasoning as above.
-To get around this we note that the sets $F_j(v)$ cannot be completely independent from each other - $F_j(v)$ will differ from $F_{j+t}(v)$ by at most $t$ colors.
+To get around this we note that for fixed $v$, as $j$ varies the sets $F_j(v)$ are closely related - $F_j(v)$ will differ from $F_{j+t}(v)$ by at most $t$ colors.
 So for each vertex $v$, we will partition the time steps into a (large) constant number of \emph{$v$-phases} so that each $v$-phase contains only a small fraction of the edges incident on $v$.
 Then for each $v$-phase $r$ we will approximate $F_{j-1}(v)$ for all time steps $j$ of that $v$-phase by the set $A_{j-1}(v)$ which is defined to be the free set of $v$ at the beginning of the $v$-phase that contains $j$.
 Since $F_{j-1}(v)$ will not differ too much from $A_{j-1}(v)$, we will argue that if we replace $F_{j-1}(v)$ with $A_{j-1}(v)$ in \Cref{eqn:intersectionchange} and the new equation holds for all but constantly many $e_j = (v,w_j)$, then the original equation must also hold for all but constantly many neighbors $w_j$.
 This allows us to carry out the reasoning of the previous paragraph.
+That is, now we have constantly many possibilities for the $S'_j=A_{j-1}(v)\cap S$ and $S''_j=A_{j-1}(v)$, and for each of these possibilities, constantly many vertices do not satisfy \Cref{eqn:independenceS}.
+Thus, for all except constantly many neighbours $w_j$ of $v$, we can hope for \Cref{eqn:intersectionchange} to hold.